keerthikumar-t/SONiC/doc/ztp/trusted-ztp.md

 - Validation of the ownership voucher, the owner certificate, and the CMS signature over the onboarding payload, before any configuration is applied.
 - Integration with the existing `sonic-ztp` engine and its plugin model, so that validated payloads are applied through today's provisioning path.
 - An immutable first-boot trust plane (`bootstrap.json`), support for both RFC 8572 trust models, and trusted-time handling for clock-less first boot.
-- Configuration expressed as a YANG model, operational visibility in STATE_DB with a durable audit trail, and CLI.
+- Operational visibility in STATE_DB with a durable audit trail, and supports through the CLI.
 - DHCP Option 143 (`sztp-redirect`, RFC 8572 §8.1 structured URI list) strict enforcement in trusted mode
 - A secure-enable enforcement mode that disables the legacy insecure discovery and transport paths.
 - Full backward compatibility with existing ZTP deployments, in secure-disable mode.